Update: See the landing page for the

-Here’s a “left to right” description of Scrum:
+Here’s a conventional, left-to-right description of Scrum:

 A Product Backlog (all the stuff we’d like to do), a Sprint Backlog (the stuff we plan to do this sprint), then a Sprint (a timebox) that culminates in a potentially shippable increment, a review, and a retrospective.
 Rinse and repeat.